secretstartups/handbook/leadership/high-output-management.index.html.md

 ## Introduction

 At GitLab, one of our favorite books is, “[High Output Management](/handbook/leadership/book-clubs/#high-output-management)” by Andrew Grove.
 The book provides a comprehensive overview of a manager's role and purpose.
-Our CEO applied many of the concepts covered when partnering with the People team to design management best practices.
-On this page, we will cover some of the key topics covered in the book and what they mean for people leaders across GitLab.
+Our CEO, Sid, applied many of the concepts covered when partnering with the People team to design management and people practices for GitLab.
+On this page, we will cover some of the key topics covered in the book and what they mean for people leaders.

 ### High Output Management